sencha/ext-react/packages/ext-react-classic/README.md

 code .
 ```

-- To change the theme, edit 'public/index.html':

-uncomment one of the links below this line:
+- To change the theme, edit 'public/index.html' and uncomment one of the links below this line:

 ```sh
     <script src="%PUBLIC_URL%/ext-runtime-classic/themes/css.classic.material.js"></script>